matthewlong29/PareAndFlourish_Site/_pages/reading-list.md

 <section id="lean-in"> <!-- Lean-in -->
 	<div class="row">
 		<div class="col-sm-9">
-			<h4>Lean In: Women, Work, and the Will to Lead by Sheryl Sandberg</h4>
+			<h3>Lean In: Women, Work, and the Will to Lead by Sheryl Sandberg</h3>
-			<p>Sheryl Sandberg, COO of Facebook, is an advocate for women in the workplace.
+			Sheryl Sandberg, COO of Facebook, is an advocate for women in the workplace.
 Her book, Lean In: Women, Work, and the Will to Lead, will bring to light the gender equality gap that is far from closing.
 An uplifting eye-opener, this book is just what you need to fuel your motivation.
 Her message isn’t only for women—Sandberg gives men pointers on how to further gender equality for the working women in their lives.
 You’ll see this book referenced many times in the blog.
-We’re in love with its message.</p>
+We’re in love with its message.
 		</div>
 		<div class="col-sm-3">
 			<div class="">